denvernaidoo/denvernaidoo.github.io/_posts/2018-10-30-json-web-tokens.markdown

 }
 {% endhighlight %}

-The second part is the payload and this contains the Base64Url encoded claims.
+The second part is the payload and it contains the claims.
 {% highlight json %}
 {
   "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name": "Ethan",